 - Statement of Financial Need: A brief letter describing your circumstances and need for a scholarship.

-- Scholarship applications are available here after audition results are complete
+- Tuition assistance applications are available here after audition results are complete

 Accessibility and Inclusivity at GTCYS

 To provide more comprehensive support, we also provide:

 - Sponsored Lessons: GTCYS students receiving tuition assistance may apply for this program which matches students with a private teacher for weekly half-hour lessons paid by GTCYS.

 - Reduced-Price Concert Tickets: Although most GTCYS concerts are free, families receiving tuition assistance can purchase reduced-price tickets to ticketed performances.

 - Concert Attire: If purchasing concert attire is financially prohibitive, GTCYS will assist in finding necessary clothing.

 - Reduced-Price Audition Fee: A $5 option (instead of the regular $40 fee) is available on the registration form for families who need it.